zer0cache/matic-docs/docs/zkEVM/PIL/modularity.md

 ## The Main State Machine

-The _Main State Machine_ is in charge of some (major) tasks, but will specifically use the Arithmetic SM when Arithmetic operations needs to be performed over certain values.
+The _Main State Machine_ is in charge of some (major) tasks, but will specifically use the Arithmetic SM when Arithmetic operations need to be performed over certain values.

 ![The Main State Machine Architecture](figures/fig15-main-sm-arch.png)